-Features to look for;
+Features to look for

 - All the bakeware is oven safe in up to temperatures of 500°F.

-- Thick to ensure cookware is hard to chip.
+- Thick to ensure cookware is hard to chip

-- Highly resistant to impact shock.
+- Highly resistant to impact shock

 Staub bowls come in a range of different colours.
 All the Staub colors blend in seamlessly with all your other Staub cast iron collection and also your kitchen decor.
 The different sizes of the bowls also stack perfectly, making them easy to store.

-Features to look out for;
+Features to look out for:

 - Safe in the oven and can withstand temperatures of up to 572º F.

-- Resistant to scratches.
+- Resistant to scratching

-- Thermal shock and are impact resistant.
+- Thermal shock and are impact resistant

-- The polished surface does not scratch easily.
+- The polished surface does not scratch easily

-I mentioned Staub ceramics however if you prefer pretty pastel colors then Le Creuset ceramics are as pretty a picture.
-Check out our article on Le Creuset ceramics, Is Staub worth it?
-It’s not the cheapest but I think you’ll get a lot of enjoyment from your cookware.
+I mentioned Staub ceramics however, if you prefer pretty pastel colors then Le Creuset ceramics are as pretty a picture.
+Check out our article on Le Creuset ceramics.
+Is Staub worth it?
+It’s not the cheapest but I think you’ll get a lot of enjoyment from your cookware and it should last a long time with proper care.
 How about the Staub’s main competition Le Creuset.
 Is Le Creuset worth the price and is Le Creuset any good?
 A great article if you want to learn more about Le Creuset